 Conclusion

-Vitamins and minerals in infant formula serve as building blocks for life, ensuring healthy growth, strong bones, and robust immune and nervous systems.
-While breast milk remains the gold standard of infant nutrition, modern formulas are scientifically developed to meet infants’ requirements with precision and care.
-With continued attention to quality, safety, and transparent labelling, infant formulas provide a reliable option for nurturing the next generation.
+Vitamins and minerals in formula serve as building blocks for life, ensuring healthy growth, strong bones, and robust immune and nervous systems.
+While maternal milk remains the gold standard of nutrition, modern formulas are scientifically developed to meet requirements with precision and care.
+With continued attention to quality, safety, and transparent labelling, formulas provide a reliable option for nurturing the next generation.

 Disclaimer